Robert Stambolziev: Olympiakos Nicosia

 In July 2012, Stambolziev signed with Cypriot First Division side Olympiakos Nicosia on a free transfer for the 2012–13 season.

 AEK Kouklia

 Stambolziev signed for AEK Kouklia for the 2013–14 season.
 He scored in his debut.

 Niki Volos

-On 21 June 2014, it was reported that Stambolziev had joined newly promoted Superleague Greece club Niki Volos, who had finished in first place of the 2013–14 Football League play-offs, for the 2014–15 Superleague Greece.
+On 21 June 2014, it was reported that Stambolziev had joined newly promoted Super League Greece club Niki Volos, who had finished in first place of the 2013–14 Football League play-offs, for the 2014–15 Super League Greece.
 Stambolziev arrived at the club alongside former teammate Giorgos Machlelis, and also Giorgos Niklitsiotis.
-It was the first time in three seasons that Stambolziev would return to Greece's respective Superleague, having previously been present at Panathinaikos until the conclusion of the 2010–11 season.
+It was the first time in three seasons that Stambolziev would return to Greece's respective Super League, having previously been present at Panathinaikos until the conclusion of the 2010–11 season.

 Sydney FC

 On 21 January 2015, Stambolziev signed for Sydney FC as an injury replacement for Corey Gameiro.
 Stambolziev scored the winning goal in a 4–3 win against Newcastle Jets.
 On 3 June 2015, a squad listing of Sydney FC's retained players was released with the absence of Stambolziev's name, and it was thought that he would no longer remain at the club.
 However, on 16 June 2015, it was announced that he had signed a new one-year contract that would keep him at Sydney FC until the end of the 2015–16 season.
 At the conclusion of the season he was not offered a new contract.